-At Fraunhofer IZM he has been working for the European Commission on the review of the exemptions from material bans in the End-of-Life Vehicles Directive and the RoHS Directive since 2005.
+Otmar has been working also with the Fraunhofer Institute for Reliability and Microintegration (IZM) and the Berlin Institute of Technology since 1997.
+His main tasks there are the review of the exemptions from material restrictions in the European End-of-Life Vehicles Directive and the RoHS Directive since 2005.
 Otmar has also been active as an international consultant for key industry players on European legislation — mainly the RoHS-, WEEE- and REACH Directives.